HatfieldChair/HatfieldStandingOrders/StandingOrders.md

   6. The Senior Man will work with the Vice President (Discipline) and Secretary to create and implement JCR social media strategy.
   7. The Senior Man will represent the views of the JCR to College Officers.
   8. The Senior Man will liaise with the Hatfield Trust, the Hatfield Association and alumni of the College for the benefit of the JCR.
-  9. The Senior Man will ensure the stipulations of the DSO Framework are adhered to by working with the Governance Support Unit.
+  9. The Senior Man will ensure the stipulations of any applicable charities laws and regulations are adhered to by working with the Governance Support Unit.
   10. The Senior Man will engage with the relevant university staff on issues that affect individual Members of the JCR as a whole.
   11. The Senior Man must attend the following Committees of the JCR: JCR Treasury Committee, Clubs and Societies Meeting and Governance Committee.
   12. The Senior Man must attend the JCR Presidents Committee.
   13. The Senior Man must attend the Students' Union Assembly where it is possible for them to do so.
-  14. The Senior Member will be a member of the Independence Committee and its Successor, the Shadow Board of Trustees.
+  14. The Senior Member will be a member of the Board of Trustees
   15. The position of Senior Man is paid and sabbatical.
-The responsibilities of the Senior Man according to the JCR Standing Orders are in addition to those laid out in DSO Annex 1(a) and employment contracts which will take precedence over these Standing Orders in the case of any conflict.
+The responsibilities of the Senior Man according to the JCR Standing Orders are in addition to those laid out in  any applicable employment contract, which will take precedence over these Standing Orders in the case of any conflict.

 ## Vice-President (Discipline)